Mean Girls has become the Bible for millennials.

 Set in suburban Illinois, like so many of the Hughes classics, Mean Girls continued the tradition established by Sixteen Candles and The Breakfast Club 20 years earlier.
 It’s like Heathers chased with Clueless; nowhere near as darkly satirical as the former and more congruent with the average teenage experience than the latter, yet more powerful than both.
 Believe me, I love Clueless and know Murray’s lines from the freeway scene verbatim, but most teens aren’t living like that.
 But many are living with conflicted feelings, regardless of who they are or where they're from.

 Though it’s a dive into the world of female social dynamics, Mean Girls was directed by a man, one who sympathized with Cady.
 "I felt like I was Cady, even though I was a guy," Waters told the Times.
 "In high school, I was a mathlete.
 But I also played basketball and tennis—not because I was interested in them, but because if you didn’t play sports or have a cool car, you were a geek.
 I remember that feeling of, nothing’s more important in the world than what’s happening to me at lunch today."
-I wasn’t a mathlete, but I was Great Gatsby-loving basketball player.
+I wasn’t a mathlete, but I was a Great Gatsby-loving basketball player.
 While it seems like I may have had a better connection with Gus Van Sant’s Finding Forrester (for the record, I did), I didn’t expect to find anything analogous to my own life in Mean Girls.
 We’ve all felt what Cady, Waters, and every high schooler feel at some point: your world being that small.
 Also, remember that it came out three weeks after the male-centric, Emile Hirsch-driven The Girl Next Door, and has fared much better over the years.

 I own Mean Girls on DVD.
 Not because I bought it, because I stole it from my friend in like, 2007.
 Though Saturday afternoon reruns on TBS are part of why it’s become the doctrine for a generation, it’s a must-have for those of us—male and female—who were teenagers during its theatrical run.
 A recent Washington Post article said the film has become the "language of the Internet," enjoying perennial relevance thanks to Tumblr and a never-ending stream of memes and GIFs.
 Why?
 It came along at the right time.
 A time, as Jonathan Bennett (Aaron Samuels) told Entertainment Weekly, when "when Hollywood was still good," but also a time when the Internet as we know it today was only taking its first steps.
-The "Burn Book" was like the Old Testament of modern high school bullying, the precursor to the Internet bullying we see today.
+The "Burn Book" was like the Old Testament of modern high school bullying, the precursor to the Internet harassment we see today.
 When I got to school the next year, there were Facebook groups called "The Burn Book" and "The Unfriendly Black Hotties."
 The impact of Mean Girls was immediate.
 It also allowed Daniel Franzese to come out through a letter to his character, Damian, this month.
 Ten years later, the film is still germane to the lives of fans and the cast.

 Not only has Mean Girls helped shaped the social-media age, it’s been a defining moment in the careers of all involved.
-Lindsay Lohan has gone the way of former high school basketball star Lenny Cooke, plagued by Icarus Syndrome, too much, too soon.
+Lindsay Lohan has gone the way of former high school basketball star Lenny Cooke, plagued by Icarus Syndrome: too much, too soon.
 Like Jean Grey, it’s as if she’s been possessed by the Dark Phoenix in the years since Mean Girls, becoming a danger to herself and others while self-destructing.
 Like Cooke in 2001, this was her peak, and she didn’t even know it at the time.

 Also like Cooke, she’s been surpassed by others who received second-billing (McAdams, Seyfried and Lizzy Caplan) similar to how a young LeBron James and Carmelo Anthony shot past Cooke in life.
 But just as Mean Girls serves as an unforgettable moment for its stars, it’s similarly frozen in time for the legions of fans who remember its original release.
 As a grown man, I can remember finding unexpected parallels to my teenage existence, and that—moreso than any memeable dialogue —is why there hasn’t been a teen movie as important since.